nathanwangly/nathanwangly.github.io/_projects/carpark_tracker.md

     </div>
     <div class="footer-column">
         <h4>Disclaimer</h4>
         <p>Data is provided for informational purposes only.
 Factors like special events, trackwork, or weather can significantly impact daily availability.
-For more on this tool, check out the <a href="{% post_url 2026-02-12-parknride-tracker %}">project deep-dive</a>.</p>
+For more on this tool, check out the <a href="{% post_url 2026-02-12-parknride-tracker %}">project deep dive</a>.</p>
     </div>
 </div>